Monte Carlo inference for semiparametric Bayesian regression: Empirical results

-First, we evaluate predictive performance by comparing the width and empirical coverage of the 90\% out-of-sample posterior prediction intervals (Figure~\ref{fig:sims-lm}); similar trends are observed for continuous ranked probability scores (see the supplement).
+First, we evaluate predictive performance by comparing the width and empirical coverage of the 90\% out-of-sample prediction intervals (Figure~\ref{fig:sims-lm}); similar trends are observed for continuous ranked probability scores (see the supplement).
 Most notably, both \texttt{sblm} and \texttt{sblm(prior)} are precise and well-calibrated: the prediction intervals are narrow and achieve approximately the nominal coverage.
 As expected, \texttt{sblm(fixed)} produces narrower intervals but below-nominal coverage, which shows the importance of accounting for the uncertainty of $g$.
-The competing methods \texttt{blm} and \texttt{blm(box-cox)} fail to provide both precision and calibration, even for the true \texttt{box-cox} design.
+The competing methods \texttt{blm}, \texttt{blm(box-cox)}, and \texttt{blm(spline)} fail to provide both precision and calibration, even for the true \texttt{box-cox} design.
+Finally, \texttt{ctm} (not shown) achieves the nominal coverage in each case, but produces intervals that are substantially wider than all other methods.

 Next, we evaluate inference for the regression coefficients $\theta$ using variable selection.
 Although the scale of $\theta$ depends on the transformation---and thus differs among competing methods---the determination of whether each $\theta_j \ne 0$ is more comparable.
 Here, we select variables if the 95\% highest posterior density interval for $\theta_j$ excludes zero.
 The true positive and negative rates are averaged across 100 simulations and presented in Table~\ref{tab:select}.
 The transformation is critical: for the \texttt{beta} and \texttt{step} designs, the proposed \texttt{sblm} methods offer a massive increase in the power to detect true effects without incurring more false discoveries.
 Remarkably, both \texttt{sblm} and \texttt{sblm(prior)} are highly robust to the true transformation and improve rapidly with the sample size, even as $p$ grows.
-By comparison, \texttt{blm} and \texttt{blm(box-cox)} are excessively conservative in their interval estimates for the regression coefficients and perform well only when the true transformation belongs to the Box-Cox family.
+By comparison, \texttt{blm}, \texttt{blm(box-cox)}, and \texttt{blm(spline)} are excessively conservative in their interval estimates for the regression coefficients and lack the same improvements with larger $n$.
+Additional evaluations for point estimation of $\theta$ are in the supplementary material.